-Follow the steps below to install the optional accelerator to the system.
+Follow the steps below to install a GPU card to the system.

-Locate and remove the two screws at the rear of the chassis.
+1. Locate and remove the two screws at the rear of the chassis.

-- 2. Locate and loosen the thumbscrew in front of the accelerator bracket. - Firmly hold the bracket then pull it up to detach it from the motherboard then set it aside.
+- 2. Locate and loosen the thumbscrew at the front of the GPU bracket. - 3.
+Firmly hold and pull the GPU bracket upwards to detach it from the motherboard.

-4. Prepare the GPU air duct and the accelerator.
+4. Prepare the appropriate GPU power cable depending on the type of GPU card.